gem/oq-engine/doc/installing/cluster.md

 ### Enable zmq distribution

-In all the nodes, the following file should be modified to enable *multi node* and *zmq* support:
+In all the nodes, the following file should be modified to enable *zmq* support:

 `/etc/openquake/openquake.cfg:`